Flawless Physio Logo

 Can You Walk with a Torn LCL?

-With a grade 2 or 3 injuries, more time completely resting the knee after the injury may be needed.
+With a grade 2 or 3 injury, more time completely resting the knee may be needed.
 And when returning to walking more support can be helpful, such as rigid tape or a structured, hinged brace.

 Read more about recommended braces in our related article: Knee Brace for LCL Injury